faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 7. **That if a man will make the most of himself, he may keep the commands of God without difficulty, and preserve himself in a perfect state of innocence.**

-    *All agree, man is liable to sin.*
+    *All disagree in unison: man is liable to sin.*

     **[BOM]** 2 Nephi 2:5 And men are instructed sufficiently that they know  good from evil.
 And the law is given unto men.
 And by the law no flesh is justified; or, by the law men are cut off.
 Yea, by the temporal law they were cut off; and also, by the spiritual law they perish from that which is good, and become miserable forever.